alexandair/entra-powershell-docs/docs/conceptual/azuread-powershell-to-entra-powershell-mapping.md

 ---
 # Find Azure AD PowerShell and MSOnline cmdlets in Microsoft Graph PowerShell

-Microsoft Entra PowerShell module has over 98% compatibility with Azure AD, Azure AD Preview, and MSOnline PowerShell modules.
-Use this page to find the equivalent cmdlet in Microsoft Entra PowerShell for the cmdlet you used in Azure AD, Azure AD Preview, and MSOnline PowerShell modules .
+Microsoft Entra PowerShell module has over 98% compatibility with Azure AD and Azure AD Preview PowerShell modules.
+The module has also provided parity for MSOnline cmdlets that were never migrated to Azure AD PowerShell.
+Use this page to find the equivalent cmdlets in Microsoft Entra PowerShell for the cmdlet you used in Azure AD, Azure AD Preview, and MSOnline PowerShell modules.

 :::zone pivot="azure-ad-powershell"

-## Azure AD PowerShell to Microsoft Entra PowerShell cmdlet map
+## Azure AD PowerShell to Microsoft Entra PowerShell

 |Azure AD PowerShell cmdlet|Microsoft Entra PowerShell cmdlet|
 |--------------------------|---------------------------------|